roots/docs/docs/README.md

 ::: tip Welcome to the Roots Docs! 👋
 Please consider [**sponsoring us on GitHub**](https://github.com/sponsors/roots) if you have the means.
 All funds are dedicated to maintenance, development, and marketing for our open-source projects.

-Sponsors are invited to join 200+ members from the community on Roots Slack
 :::

 ### [Acorn Docs](acorn/2.x/installation.md)